How to Secure WiFi Router? – Overview

 In today’s fast-evolving digital world, your router is one of the most critical gadgets in your home.

-It monitors outgoing and incoming traffic while playing the role of a guard to block dangerous things from penetrating your network and sensitive data from leaving.
+It monitors outgoing and incoming traffic while playing the role of a guard to block dangerous things from penetrating your network and preventing sensitive data from leaving.

 Your router regulates access to your WiFi network and gadgets at home or in the office.